In the early 1980´s, there were only a few eating establishments in Los Cabos.

 Luis Bulnes, one of the pioneers of the area and developer of such projects as Solmar and Playa Grande Resorts, brought Raffaelle Di Milo to Cabo San Lucas to open two restaurants, one being Romeo & Julieta.

-Cabo San Lucas is a relatively young community and remaining in business since 1986 is an achievement, providing that whatever they have been doing, they´ve been doing it right.
+Cabo San Lucas is a relatively young community and remaining in business since 1986 is an achievement, providing that whatever they have been doing, they have been doing it right.

 Patrons come from all over the world and most report they have been visiting Cabo San Lucas for many years; Romeo & Julieta is always on their dining list.

-Music is presented seven nights a week, and the restaurant prides itself in offering special events such as rehearsal dinners, anniversaries, proposals, posadas, birthdays and much more.
+Music is presented seven nights a week, and the restaurant prides itself in offering special events such as rehearsal dinners, anniversaries, proposals, Posadas, birthdays and much more.